Psalms For Life

 2 I will declare

-that your unfailing love will last forever
+that your unyielding love will last forever

 your faithfulness being firmly established